-There have been no significant changes to the accounting policies as disclosed in the Company's Annual Report on Form 10-K, apart from the application of ASC 606, described below.
-The other accounting policies, including the accounting policy for revenue recognition under ASC 605, Revenue Recognition, and ASC 985, Software, applied to periods before January 1, 2018, are described in the Company's Annual Report on Form 10-K.
+There have been no significant changes to the accounting policies as disclosed in the Company's Annual Report on Form 10-K, apart from the application of the new lease reporting standard issued by FASB as Accounting Standards Codification ("ASC") 842, Leases, and the new accounting guidance applicable to non-employee stock compensation, released as Accounting Standards Update ("ASU") No. 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-based Payment Accounting, described below.
+The other accounting policies, including the accounting policy for leases and non-employee stock compensation, applied to periods before January 1, 2019, are described in the Company's Annual Report on Form 10-K.